dxatscale/sfpowerkit/README.md

 ## `sfpowerkit package:valid`

-Validates a package to check whether it only contains valid metadata as per metadata coverage
+Validates a package(source) to check whether it only contains valid metadata as per metadata coverage.
+This is ultra useful in your local machine as well as during a pull request validation to prevent very cryptic error messages during package creation

 ```
 USAGE